repology/repology-rules/README.md

-Each rule has a set of keywords which specify how a package is matched (by name, version, repository, category etc.) and how it is modified (package is renamed, version scheme is changed, flags are applied etc.).
+Each rule has a set of keywords which specify how a package is matched (by name, version, repository, category etc.) and how it is modified (package is renamed, version scheme is changed, flags are applied, etc.).

 Rule order matters, as multiple rules may match a single package, and they are applied in order.
-Further more, changes applied by earlier rules are affecting further matches: for instance, if a package is renamed, new name will be matched for the following rules.
+Furthermore, changes applied by earlier rules affect further matches: for instance, if a package is renamed, the new name will be matched for the following rules.

-While rules are basically arbitrary, it's practical though to attribute each rule to specific class of action, most distinctive of which are:
+While rules are basically arbitrary, it's practical though to attribute each rule to a specific class of action, the most distinctive of which are:

-- Rename or merge rules.
-Match name, and set another name.
-Main purpose is to merge differently named packages into the same project.
-Such as `etracer`, `extremetuxracer`, `extreme-tuxracer` → `extreme-tuxracer`.
+- **Rename or merge rules.** Match a name, and set another name.
+The main purpose is to merge differently-named packages into the same project.
+For example, `etracer`, `extremetuxracer`, `extreme-tuxracer` → `extreme-tuxracer`.
-- Split rules.
-Match name and some additional property (version, homepage or repository) and set another name.
-Used to split similarly named packages of different projects.
-Such as `clementine` → `clementine-wm`, `clementine-player`.
+- **Split rules.** Match a name and some additional property (version, homepage or repository), and set another name.
+Used to split similarly-named packages of different projects.
+For example, `clementine` → `clementine-wm`, `clementine-player`.
-- Version fixes.
-Match name but do not change it, instead change versions or set some version-related flags.
-Used to fix incorrect versioning scheme (`v1.0` → `1.0`), mark some versions as devel (such as beta versions), or ignore some versions (e.g. snapshots like `20130523` while there's official version like `1.0`).
+- **Version fixes.** Match a name but do not change it; instead, change versions or set some version-related flags.
+Used to fix incorrect versioning scheme (`v1.0` → `1.0`), mark some versions as devel (such as beta versions), or ignore some versions (e.g. snapshots like `20130523` when there are official versions like `1.0`).

 ## Ruleset structure

-Ruleset is split into several distinctive parts, mostly based on functional class of rules described above.
+The ruleset is split into several distinctive parts, mostly based on the functional class of rules described above.
 They are arranged in such a way that when adding a rule into a specific part you don't need to be aware of the rest of the ruleset.

 - **100.prefix-suffix** - normalization of repository specific prefixes and
   suffixes which are not part of the meaningful package name.
 Such as removal of `lib32-` prefixes.

 - **2xx.handpicked** - a block where access to unmodified package names is needed, such as manual whitelists or blacklists.

 - **[45]xx.wildcard** - wildcard rules which affect a lot of packages.
-These mostly handle modules for specific languages such as Perl (which may be named like `p5-Foo-Bar` or `libfoo-bar-perl` in different repos) by adding distinctive prefix (`perl:` in this case) to them, so they do not conflict with modules for other languages and other software.
+These mostly handle modules for specific languages such as Perl (which may be named like `p5-Foo-Bar` or `libfoo-bar-perl` in different repositories) by adding distinctive prefix (`perl:` in this case) to them, so they do not conflict with modules for other languages and other software.

   There are three subsets here:
   - **pure** rules which are known to not have any false positives